defcronyke/epaper-idf/README.md

 # Generate the auth certificates.
 When asked, set the
 # Common Name (CN) as: esprog
 ./gen-cert.sh

+# Copy the new certificates onto your development machine, wherever you'll
+# be hosting the OTA firmware updating procedure from.
+The below command's
+# argument is a valid scp destination path, and the destination should be
+# somewhere containing an up-to-date cloned copy of this project's git
+# repository:
+./copy-certs.sh $USER@dev-machine:~/epaper-idf
 ```

 ### To configure the firmware